 What do you think?

-Now that I’ve written an article about my listing, and given the fact that anyone can edit the encyclopedia, Sod’s Law says my link will be removed before you read this.
+Now that I’ve written about the listing, Sod’s Law says it’ll be removed before you read this.

-Regardless, thanks again to whoever placed me on the page in the first place.
-I’m glad you think I’m writing something of relevance.
+Regardless, thanks again to whoever placed me on there in the first place.